 ACN Italy published the first Religious Freedom Report in 1999.
 The report notes whether religious freedom is upheld in comparison to other world religions and how the situation has developed over the past two years.

-The report now examines 196 countries, runs to nearly 800 pages and is published in six languages.
+The ACN report examines the state of religious freedom in 196 countries, runs to nearly 900 pages, and is published in six languages.
 It is one of four reports on the state of global religious freedom.
-The other three are published by the American Pew Research Center, the U.S. State Department and the United States Commission on International Religious Freedom (USCIRF).
+The others are published by the American Pew Research Center, the U.S. State Department, and the United States Commission on International Religious Freedom (USCIRF).
 The ACN report is the only non-governmental report in Europe that takes Catholic social doctrine into account.